ronaldbosma/blog/content/blog/transform-specflow-table-column/index.md

 }
 ```

 This approach has 2 disadvantages.
-First of all, we need to add the `TableAliases` attribute to our model.
+First, we need to add the `TableAliases` attribute to our model.
 You probably don't want to do that in a class of your actual production code.

 The second disadvantage is that we can't really use this approach for the `Then` step.
 For comparisons SpecFlow has the notion of Value Comparers.
-Unfortunately, the interface is a lot more limited then for value retrievers, as you can see below.
+Unfortunately, the interface is a lot more limited than for value retrievers, as you can see below.

 ```csharp
 public interface IValueComparer